iApurvJha/Banana-Talk/README.md

 # Banana-Talk
- Once you write some text the text will be converted to banana language
+ Once you write some english text the text will be converted to banana language